INDA-HR/python_sdk/docs/ResumeParsingApi.md

         file=open('/path/to/file', 'rb'),
         file_ext="file_ext_example",
     ) # BaseFileDoc |
-    lang = "it" # str | Language model to use to interpret the text, default is italian. (optional)
+    src_lang = "it" # str | Language to use to interpret the text.
+If missing, language detection is performed. (optional)

     # example passing only required values which don't have defaults set
     try: